Degree Works Frequently Asked Questions

 No. Registration, including prerequisite checks, will continue to be handled through the regular registration system.

 A Degree Works audit is a review of past, current, and planned coursework that provides information on completed and outstanding requirements necessary to complete a degree/major/minor/concentration.
-The audit is divided into block requirements such as Degree, General Education, Senior College Division, Major Requirements, Minor Requirements, etc. Each block works like a checklist that has boxes that are automatically checked when a requirement is met or is in-progress.
+The audit is divided into block requirements such as Degree, General Education, Senior College Division, Major Requirements, Minor Requirements, etc. Each block works like a checklist that has boxes that are automatically checked when a requirement is met or is in progress.

 The information in Degree Works is continually refreshed.
 As changes are made to the student record (e.g., grade changes or classes added/dropped), the changes are available in Degree Works.

 Yes.
-Once grades have been processed at the end of a part of term, they are viewable in Degree Works.
+Once grades have been processed at the end of a part of the term, they are viewable in Degree Works.

-Once AP/CLEP/CBE scores are received and credit is granted, they are posted to the student record and will appear on the audit.
+Once AP/CLEP/CBE scores are received, and credit is granted, they are posted to the student record and will appear on the audit.
 Likewise, as soon as transfer work is posted to the student account, it will appear on the audit and fulfill requirements as appropriate.

 Your audit will outline courses needed to meet degree/major/minor/concentration area requirements within each specific block.
 You may then use this information to discuss your plan with your academic advisor.